zeroN1/engineering-test/back-end/README.md

 # Back End Engineering Test
 At Boardingware, most of our back end services are written in Typescript/Javascript/Node.
-This project has a similar setup to some of our main web apps and technologies used as well as the structure of our applications.
-So hopefully this will  give you some idea of what is like to be working on the web team at Boardingware as you are working on this project.
+This project shares similarities with our main web application in terms of technologies used and application structure.
+So hopefully this will give you some idea of what its like to be working on the team at Boardingware as you are working on this project.

 ## Technology
 This project is mainly written in Typescript with Node.
 If you are not  familar with Typescript, you can check out this quick start guide [here](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).